Subshifts and colorings on ascending HNN-extensions of finitely generated abelian groups: Preliminaries

 which is an HNN-extension of $\mathbb{Z}$ via the isomorphism $\psi:\langle a^m \rangle\to \langle a^n\rangle$ defined by $\psi(a^m)=a^n$.
 When $|m|=1$, these groups form part of a special class of HNN-extensions: \begin{definition} Given a group $G$ and a monomorphism $\psi:G\to G$, we say that $G*_{\psi}$ is an \textit{ascending HNN-extension}. \end{definition}

-Throughout the rest of this work we center our attention in ascending HNN-extensions $G*_{\psi}$ having a finitely generated abelian base group $G$, on which the monomorphism $\psi$ is not trivial.
+Throughout the rest of this work we center our attention in ascending HNN-extensions $G*_{\psi}$ having a finitely generated abelian base group $G$, on which the monomorphism $\psi$ is not surjective.
+That is, the image $\psi(G)$ is a proper subgroup of $G$.
 The main example for our results are the Baumslag-Solitar groups $\mathrm{BS}(1,N)$ for $N\ge 2$.

-Restricting ourselves to this subfamily of HNN-extensions has many advantages: we have useful commuting relations between the elements of the group, a simpler normal form (in contrast to the general one given by Britton's lemma) and a simpler understanding of the geometric structure Cayley graph of the group, all of which we describe in further detail below.
+Restricting ourselves to this subfamily of HNN-extensions has many advantages: we have useful commuting relations between the elements of the group, a simpler normal form (in contrast to the general one given by Britton's lemma) and a simpler understanding of the geometric structure of the Cayley graph of the group, all of which we describe in further detail below.

 First we establish the following lemma, which summarizes some of the consequences induced by the defining relations used in the standard presentation of $G*_{\psi}$.
 Its elementary proof is by induction and is omitted.